iotdomain/iotdomain-standard/myzone-standard.md

 ### Message Bus Protocols

-This standard is agnostic to the message bus implementation and its transport protocol.
-However, publishers must as a minimum implement support for the MQTT transport protocol.
-Support for additional transports such as AMQP and HTTP with websockets is optional.
+This standard is agnostic to the message bus implementation and protocol.
+The minimum requirement is support for publishing and subscribing using addresses.

+It is highly recommended however that publishers implementation support the MQTT transport protocol.
+Support for additional transports such as AMQP or HTTP with websockets is optional.

-The reason to choose MQTT as the defacto default is because a defacto standard is needed for interoperability, it is low overhead, well supported, supports LWT (Last Will & Testament), has QOS, and clients can operate on constrained devices.
+The reason to choose MQTT as the defacto default is because a common standard is needed for interoperability.
+MQTT is low overhead, well supported, supports LWT (Last Will & Testament), has QOS, and clients can operate on constrained devices.
 It is by no means the ideal choice as explained in [this article by Clemens Vasters](https://vasters.com/archive/MQTT-An-Implementers-Perspective.html)

-If in future a better protocol becomes the defacto standard, the MQTT protocol will remain supported as a fallback option.
+If in future a better protocol becomes the defacto standard, the MQTT protocol will remain supported as a fallback option until this changes in a future version of this standard.

 ### Guaranteed Delivery (or lack thereof)